brenden/elm-tree-diagram/README.md

 ```elm
 type alias EdgeDrawer format = Coord -> format
 ```
-Alias for functions that draw edges between nodes in th given `format`.
+Alias for functions that draw edges between nodes in the given `format`.

 ---
 ```elm